Aetsu/OffensivePipeline/README.md

 ![](img/banner.PNG)

-**OfensivePipeline** allows you to download and build C# tools, applying certain modifications in order to improve their evasion for Red Team exercises.
+**OffensivePipeline** allows you to download and build C# tools, applying certain modifications in order to improve their evasion for Red Team exercises.
 A common use of OffensivePipeline is to download a tool from a Git repository, randomise certain values in the project, build it, obfuscate the resulting binary and generate a shellcode.

 ## Features